City of London

 - History of the City of London

 - Ten Generations - Discover how life in London has changed for the last ten generations of Londoners and visitors to the capital.
 Ten Generations draws on original evidence held in local collections to tell the stories of how our forebears lived their lives, the changes they will have seen, and some of the historical events they may have witnessed during the last 300 years.
 There are many illustrations.
 Ten Generations was a collaborative venture between City of Westminster Archives, local studies libraries and archives in four north London boroughs (Brent, Camden, Hackney and Islington), Bishopsgate Library & Institute and London's Transport Museum, with further contributions from the archives of the Royal Free Hospital and University College London Hospitals.
-[This site seems no longer to be available, but is archived at the UK web archive.]
+[This site seems no longer to be available, but is available at the internet archive.]

 - Ideal Homes: Suburbia in Focus is a history of suburbs in South East London's six boroughs; Bexley, Bromley, Greenwich, Lambeth, Lewisham and Southwark, including personal accounts of life in words and pictures.
 It is a joint venture between all six boroughs and the University of Greenwich.
 It contains thousands of old and contemporary photographs and descriptions of life in South East London.